cosmos/gaia/docs/roadmap/cosmos-hub-roadmap-2.0.md

   - Interchain accounts
     - A requirement in order to manage accounts across multiple blockchains
     - Provides locking/unlocking mechanisms across IBC-enabled blockchains
-    - Would allow custody providers to service any IBC connected blockchain through a common interface on the Hub.
+    - Will allow custody providers to service any IBC connected blockchain through a common interface on the Hub.

 ## v8-Rho Upgrade (expected Q2 2022)
 - Gaia v8.0.x